From the desk of Melanie Whetzel, M.A., CBIS, Lead Consultant – Cognitive/Neurological Team

 These are just a sampling of the frequent questions JAN callers ask about having a support person accompany them to various employee / employer meetings.
 According to informal guidance from the Equal Employment Opportunity Commission (EEOC), having a support person present at meetings can be a form of reasonable accommodation that an employer must consider if an employee needs the support because of a disability.

 What types of disabilities might a person have that would make the accommodation of a support person beneficial?
-Someone with mental health impairments might need support in the form of a person to help take notes if concentration and / or memory are difficult.
-Individuals who have difficulty managing emotions, stress, or anxiety may find a support person comforting, encouraging, and necessary assistance in situations that may exacerbate mental health impairments.
-In workplace situations where there might already be issues of strife and disagreement, someone with a mental health impairment might feel extremely stressed about meeting with an employer.
+Someone with mental health conditions might need support in the form of a person to help take notes if concentration and / or memory are difficult.
+Individuals who have difficulty managing emotions, stress, or anxiety may find a support person comforting, encouraging, and necessary assistance in situations that may exacerbate mental health conditions.
+In workplace situations where there might already be issues of strife and disagreement, someone with a mental health conditions might feel extremely stressed about meeting with an employer.
 Bringing a support person to a meeting may help ease apprehension and allow for a more productive interactive meeting.

 Other impairments such as cancer, multiple sclerosis, or a learning disability, where cognitive limitations such as thinking, remembering, and concentrating may be issues, and where fatigue may be present, can also necessitate the use of a support person for meetings.
 If fatigue and/or cognitive impairments are an issue, a support person can help the employee focus on the purpose of the meeting and may offer actual assistance in following a dialog, remembering the concerns to be addressed, and taking notes.
 Often times a familiar person that an employee is comfortable with can provide moral support when facing an employer in an interactive accommodation meeting, a performance evaluation, or disciplinary counseling.
 Sometimes during the above mentioned types of meetings, there can be several people present on the employer's side.
 Just having a support person present can alleviate feelings of being alone, outnumbered, overwhelmed, and / or nervous.